 New Study Shows What Makes Shoppers Buy Local

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »What makes shoppers shun the big national chains and shop on their town's main street?
+Opinions expressed by Entrepreneur contributors are their own.What makes shoppers shun the big national chains and shop on their town's main street?
 A new study from online marketer WebVisible identified the top reasons folks choose to shop their local merchants, and it's got useful information for any small business owner who aims to lure hometown customers.

 The survey Webvisible commissioned with market-research firm Synovate eNation asked 1,000 Americans, "What makes you choose to patronize a small, local, independent business over a larger chain?"
 The study gave seven possible reasons.